shashank1shukla/App42-To-do-List/README.md

 App42-Todo-List
 ================

-App42 Client SDK sample for HTML5
+App42 Client SDK sample for HTML5.

-# About App:

 Create upcoming event or task and make your to-do list and share with your friends using [App42CloudAPI] (http://api.shephertz.com/apis) javascript SDK.